susom/redcap-em-username-verification/README.md

  module uses the redcap_custom_verify_username hook to do a lookup with a service you have to define.

- ## Availalbe Lookup Services
+ ## How it Works

+ This module uses a lookup-service to determine if a username is valid.

  I created a web-based validator for Stanford.
-This is a web service that I have running on another server that can access the university's directory.
+This uses a different web service that I have running on another server that can access the university's directory.
 When a user enters a new username, this module will make a POST to a URL ENDPOINT defined in the config.
+You could create your own endpoint and customize url in the config.

- This EM post a `username` value as was entered by the end-user.
+ The em will post a `username` value as was entered by the end-user.
 Your web-service should parse this and do a lookup.
 It can then return three things as a json-encoded object:

  ```json